jdoleary/Spellmasons/docs/TasksCurrent.md

     - UI: Inventory should show up on the left side
     - bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - chain: targeted near by dead units above living ones, prefer living
-    - throttle "you must wait for your turn to move"
     - ultra badass spell should put in wide-screen black bars and take over the camera
         - and he could crouch and gather enegery
 ---